biaslab/SAIF/README.md

 This repository contains the source code for the simulations performed in Part I and II of the "Realising Synthetic Active Inference Agents" paper series.
 Simulations are performed with Jupyter Notebook, Julia and RxInfer.
+Original figures can be regenerated from the `v0.1.0` release of this repository.

 # Install Julia
-In order to install the Julia language (v1.8 or higher), follow the platform-specific instructions at https://julialang.org/downloads/
+In order to install the Julia language (`v1.10.4`), follow the platform-specific instructions at https://julialang.org/downloads/

 # Install Jupyter Notebook
 Jupyter notebook is a framework for running Julia scripts (among other languages).
 It is well-suited for showing demo applications and interactive experimentation.
 In order to install Jupyter Notebook, follow the instructions at https://jupyter.readthedocs.io/en/latest/install.html